kubernetes-sigs/image-builder/docs/book/src/capi/releasing.md

 Pushing the tag in the previous step triggered a job to build the container image and publish it to the staging registry.

-- Images are built by the [pr-container-image-build][] job.
+- Images are built by the [post-image-builder-push-images][] job.
 This will push the image to a [staging repository][].
-- Wait for the above pr-container-image-build job to complete and for the tagged image to exist in the staging directory.
+- Wait for the above post-image-builder-push-images job to complete and for the tagged image to exist in the staging directory.
 - If you don't have a GitHub token, create one via [Personal access tokens][].
 Make sure you give the token the `repo` scope.
 - Create a GitHub pull request to promote the image:
   - `export GITHUB_TOKEN=<your GH token>`